Skin care routine according to your age

 Removing the makeup: Although, the makeup may improve the look of the face, but it can be very harmful to the skin if it stays on for too long and is not removed before bedtime.
 Makeup can kill the cells of the skin and prevent disable its cell renewal ability.
 It also works on blocking the skin pores and cause the development of pimples.
 Therefore, dermatologists strongly advice not to keep the makeup on the face for long period of time and not to remove it with tissues or removal creams that contain chemical compounds that can disturb the PH balance in the skin and cause wrinkles and early aging syndrome.
 This is why experts recommend the use of liquid-based makeup remover to gently remove the makeup.
-One of the useful practices that experts recommends after removing the makeup is to remove the remaining grease residue of the removal cream with a wet cotton pad dipped in rose water to refresh and lift the skin and to close the pores to prevent the accumulation of fragments and germs.
+One of the useful practices that experts recommend after removing the makeup is to remove the remaining grease residue of the removal cream with a wet cotton pad dipped in rose water to refresh and lift the skin and to close the pores to prevent the accumulation of fragments and germs.